Alcohol can be a double-edged sword.

 One of the most impressive benefits of blueberries is that their polyphenols help prevent the oxidation of LDL cholesterol.
 This results in less atherosclerosis risk, which refers to the buildup of arterial plaque (10, 11).

 A single serving of blueberries — or a glass of the wine — contains a wealth of these polyphenols.
 Similar to grapes and grape wine, making blueberries into wine also concentrates and magnifies these beneficial compounds (12).

-Blueberry wine also has some health benefits specifically coming from the alcohol content.
-It’s not a commonly known fact, but a moderate amount of alcohol has health benefits such as increasing HDL levels (13, 14).
+It’s not a commonly known fact, but a moderate amount of alcohol may have some positive effects, such as increasing HDL levels (13, 14).

-In fact, in contrast to non-drinkers, moderate alcohol consumption relates to lower atherosclerosis risk (15).
+In fact, in contrast to non-drinkers, moderate alcohol consumption is associated with lower atherosclerosis risk (15).

-On the other hand, moderate really does mean moderate; heavy drinking has links to much higher risk of atherosclerosis (16).
+On the other hand, moderate does mean moderate; heavy drinking is linked to a much higher risk of atherosclerosis (16).

 In addition to polyphenols, the nutritional profile of blueberries also contains a range of vitamins and minerals (17).